metal-stack/metal-roles/partition/roles/alloy/README.md

 At deploy time each enabled snippet is rendered into `{{ alloy_config_host_dir }}/conf.d/` and concatenated into a single `config.alloy` file.

-The snippets can be configured with environment variables defined in the [Variables](#variables) section below.
+The snippets can be configured with variables defined in the [Variables](#variables) section below.
 This allows you to enable only the features you need without having to maintain a full custom config.

 ### Available snippets